 Believe it or not, Chow Mein was one of the Father’s Day requests in my family.
 We celebrated Father’s Day with my parents and I asked my husband and dad what their meal requests were.
 My dad requested Chow Mein and Todd requested British Bangers and Mash with mushy peas!
 (Do I have very unique men in my family or what?)
 Well, there was hardly a fitting compromise for such vastly different dishes, so I made both.
 Yep, for Father’s Day we had Chinese Chow Mein and British Bangers and Mash with mushy peas!
 It must have been the oddest combination of food Father’s Day has ever seen.
 But the end result was two very satisfied daddy’s and that’s really what mattered, right?

 Chow Mein, which means “noodles,” is an Americanized Chinese dish of Canton influence.
 It was at its peak in popularity in the 50’s and 60’s and though it’s a little more challenging to find it nowadays in Chinese restaurants, some will make it on request.
 There are many variations of chow mein.
 It first appeared as a dish or vegetables and chicken tossed with fresh egg noodles.
-Other versions soon evolved (many of them regional differences between the East and West coast) including ones with a thicker sauce of vegetables and chicken served with deep-fried crunchy egg noodles or with rice.
+Other versions soon evolved (many of them regional differences between the East and West coast) including ones with a thicker sauce of vegetables and chicken served with deep-fried crunchy egg noodles and served with or over rice.
 This recipe is easily adapted to your preferences.
 If you prefer fresh egg noodles, toss them with the sauce at the end.
 Or you can the sauce with/over rice and/or deep-fried crunchy egg noodles.
 And as for the meat, prefer pork?
 Use pork!
 Prefer shrimp?
 Use shrimp!
 Whatever combinations you choose, you’re going to enjoy this chow mein.
 I call it “ultimate” because not only does it taste fantastic, it’s packed full of a ton of healthy veggies!

 Super-duper simple to make.
 And the actual cooking takes less than 10 minutes.
 It’s the prep work of slicing and chopping all the vegetables that takes some time, but that can all be done in advance.